 All banks require business and personal collateral to back up your business line of credit.
 This is called a secured line of credit.

-Why Financing Solutions Business Line of Credit might be a better alternative
+Why Financing Solutions Business Line of Credit Might Be a Better Alternative

 Financing Solutions provides unsecured business lines of credit up to $100,000 to small businesses.
-You must be doing at least $400,000 per year in yearly revenue.

 Below are some highlights that will allow you to compare Financing Solutions to a commercial bank.